- K-8 achievement test scores rank significantly higher than state and national averages.

 - High school students have served on mission trips to Guatemala, Haiti, Honduras, Jamaica, Nicaragua, Puerto Rico, Russia, Spain, and other countries.

 - Students have participated in service projects with the NC Special Olympics, Big Brothers-Big Sisters, the Miracle League of HIgh Point, Macedonia Community Center, Church under the Bridge, The Pregnancy Care Center, and the High Point Community Against Violence.

-Wesleyan Christian Academy is accredited by Advanced Ed and the Association of Christian Schools International (ACSI).
+Wesleyan Christian Academy is accredited by three different agencies: Cognia, the Association of Christian Schools International (ACSI), and the Council on Educational Standards and Accountability (CESA).
 The school holds membership in the North American Coalition for Christian Admissions Professionals, North Carolina Association of Independent Schools and North Carolina Independent Schools Athletic Association.
 All teachers are licensed by the state of North Carolina and ACSI.

 For education to be meaningful, it must be based upon truth.
 Wesleyan Christian Academy believes that all truth is God’s Truth, and His Truth is revealed through the Bible, which is infallible and is the standard for living a successful life.
 Only by recognizing God as the Creator, Designer, and Organizer of the universe can a proper understanding and mastery of facts and knowledge be possible.

 Wesleyan Christian Academy believes that Christian education is a process in which teaching and learning are accomplished through developmentally appropriate activities by Christian teachers who encourage a high standard of academic excellence.
 We believe God’s Word is the highest authority and strive to bring all knowledge into a living relationship with His Truth.